John Charles Eastman

 Convicted felon, former lawyer (disbarred)

 Disbarred lawyer Thomas Vincent Girardi on Aug.
 27 was convicted by a jury in the U.S. District Court for the Central District of California, after a 13-day trial, of four counts of wire fraud.
 Girardi, 85, faces a possible sentence of 80 years in prison.
-In light of the prospect of a prison term that would, in reality, amount to a life sentence, prosecutors in the Northern District of Illinois, where Girardi has also been indicted, told the judge presiding over proceedings there that following the sentencing here, they might drop charges against him.
+In light of the prospect of a prison term that would, in reality, amount to a life sentence, prosecutors in the Northern District of Illinois, where Girardi has also been indicted, told the judge presiding over proceedings there that following the sentencing here on Dec.
+6, they might drop charges against him.
 Girardi is said to have embezzled more than $15 million from clients.
-He tried, unsuccessfully, to place all blame on Christopher Kamon, who was chief financial officer for the now defunct firm of Girardi|Keese.
-Kamon will be tried separately in January.
+He tried, unsuccessfully, to place all blame on Christopher Kamon, who was chief financial officer for the now-defunct firm of Girardi|Keese.
+On Oct.
+8. Kamon entered into a plea bargain under which he pled guilty on Oct.
+11 to two counts of wire fraud, with other counts dropped, and will forfeit $3.1 million.
 Judge Josephine Staton on Jan.
-2 found Girardi competent to stand trial, rejecting his contention that he lacks competency owing to affliction with Alzheimer's disease.
+2 found Girardi competent to stand trial, rejecting his contention that he lacks competency owing to affliction with Alzheimer’s disease.
 Once a monied and highly influential lawyer, Girardi is now disgraced and impecunious.
 A former superstar among California’s personal injury attorneys, Girardi resided in a Pasadena mansion with his trophy wife, “The Real Housewives of Beverly Hills” star Erika Jayne, who, although she filed for a dissolution of marriage, has said she won’t follow through with the divorce because she could wind up having to pay Girardi spousal support.
 The indictment in Illinois stems from the former lawyer purportedly stealing about $3 million that was due family members of persons who were in the Lion Air Flight 610 crash in Indonesia on Oct.
 29, 2018, killing all 189 who were aboard.
 Boeing had manufactured the aircraft, and agreed to pay $500 million to the survivors.
 Also indicted there were Los Angeles attorney David Lira, Girardi’s son-in-law, and Kamon.
-The three face eight counts of wire fraud and four counts of criminal contempt of court.
-Trial is scheduled for March 3, 2025.
+The three face eight counts of wire fraud and four counts of criminal contempt of court, if the trial there, scheduled for March 3, 2025, takes place.
 Over the decades, complaints by clients to the State Bar of his perfidy, many complaints, went unheeded.
-Girardi had connections at the State Bar—which included a then-investigator there, Tom Layton, who acted as his boy-Friday..
+Girardi had connections at the State Bar—which included a then-investigator there, Tom Layton, who acted as his boy-Friday.

 Brian Kabatech, Mark Gerogos